zmk5/mp_host_setup/README.md

 - `--nvidia`: Enable Nvidia drivers for better graphical support with visualization and simulation applications.
 - `--user`: Create a non-root `sudo` user linked to current user of the host computer.
 - `--volume`: Mount a directory located on the host computer for use in the container.
+- `--net`: Connect your container to certain networks.

 **NOTE**: Using these extensions builds a new Docker image specific to the extensions used.
 If you later try to use `rocker` with a different set of extensions, you will get a new Docker image.